Registration

 Minor — The minor is a pattern of courses similar to the major, but less comprehensive.
 Only a few majors at Sacramento State require a minor, but students who have a substantial number of elective units in their degree program should consider applying them to a minor.
 The number of units required for a minor varies with the department; most minors require approximately 21 units.
 Requirements are listed in each department’s section of this catalog.
 A minor is posted to the official transcript but does not appear on the diploma.
 Minor requirements completed after graduation are not posted to the official transcript.

 OneCard — Sacramento State’s digital-image identification card for students.
-It allows students to access university services and also functions as a debit card.
+It allows students to access campus services and also functions as a debit card.

 Part-Time Status — Undergraduate students enrolled in 6-11 units are considered part-time.
 Enrollment in less than 6 units is considered less than part-time.
 Graduate students enrolled in 4-7 units are considered part-time.
 Enrollment in less than 4 units is considered less than part-time.